June-Skeeter/Module2_GEOS270_2021W1/docs/Assessment.md

 # Module Assignment (75 pts)

 All written answers should be numbered and record in one document, saved as a .pdf, and uploaded to canvas.
-The file submissions should also be saved as .pdf and uploaded separately.
+The file submissions should also be saved as .pdf and uploaded separately.  **Written answers can be as brief as you want as long as they answer the question.**

 ## Application Questions (50 pts)